Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: Simulations

 To implement the perturbation procedure, we used the weights $G_i \sim 4 \times Beta(.5,1.5)$ and 1,000 sets of $\Gscr$ for SE and CI estimation.
-We considered evaluating the perturbations only in the scenario where both $\mu_k(\bx;\bbeta)$ and $\pi(\bx;\balph)$ were correctly specified models.
+We considered evaluating the perturbations only in the scenario where both $\mu_k(\bx;\bbeta)$ and $\pi(\bx;\balph)$ were correctly specified and $\bW$ had moderate predictive strength.
 The results are presented in Table \ref{tab:CIsim}.
-In small samples, SEs estimated by the standard deviation tended to over-estimate due to the presence of outlying perturbed estimates, while SEs estimated by MAD tended to under-estimate.
-In larger samples, the SE estimation improves.
-The coverage probabilities are close to nominal levels but slightly under-cover in the sample sizes considered.
-In other simulations not reported we found that perturbation with weights sampled from a multinomial distribution of size $N$ and $N$ categories with equal probabilities, which effectively implements the bootstrap, to exhibit improved coverage probabilities.
-However, justifying the bootstrap may be more involved due to the correlated weights.
+In both small and large samples, the SEs estimated by the standard deviation and by MAD approximated well the empirical standard error.
+The coverage of the percentiles were also close to nominal levels, albeit slightly conservative.
+Results from 4 of the simulation iterations for when $n=100, N=1000$ and from 8 of the iterations when $n=250, N=5000$ were omitted as the simulations timed out from prolonged computational time.